p-durlej/newsys/README.md

-# Nameless OS Lite
+# Nameless OS Final

-This is the complete source code of Nameless OS Lite v1.3, it's around 92K LoC.
+This is the complete source code of Nameless OS Final (v1.3).

 The system is released under a BSD 2-clause license.